Skip to content

 DEGriffkraft

-Grip strength is the maximal force generated when squeezing a dynamometer and serves as a low-cost proxy for whole-body muscular function.
-In the 17-country PURE cohort (Leong et al., Lancet 2015; ~140,000 adults), each 5 kg decrement in grip strength predicted roughly a 16% increase in all-cause mortality, outperforming systolic blood pressure as a mortality predictor.
-It correlates with neuromuscular health, nutritional status, and recovery capacity, making it one of the most validated biomarkers of biological aging.
+Grip strength is the maximal force you generate when you squeeze a device called a dynamometer.
+It is a cheap, simple proxy for your whole-body muscular function.
+In the 17-country PURE cohort (Leong et al., Lancet 2015; about 140,000 adults), each 5 kg drop in grip strength predicted roughly a 16% higher all-cause death risk.
+That actually beat systolic blood pressure as a mortality predictor.
+Grip strength correlates with your neuromuscular health, nutritional status, and recovery capacity.
+That makes it one of the most validated biomarkers of biological aging.

 Sources